rja907/Craigslist-clone/README.md

 25. Added `find_by_category` method to select subcategories based on the category chosen and added a post request to `routes.rb` file.
 26. There is no use for loading JS every time so `//=require_tree.` was removed from `application.js` file.
 27. Added code to include js in the view, used `initializers` to `precompile js` file to select subcategories based on the category chosen and fixed bugs in `routes.rb` and `SubcategoriesController`.
+28. Added code to parse listing data according to categories and subcategories to show the listings accordingly for categories links.